Very quick summary of How I Compose Music

 Step 1) Using a drum machine or live drums, create or choose a • rhythm which clearly communicates the message and emotion of your song so well that when re-listening to it, it re-inspires and emotionally captivates you to add in some more of your create so it feels more your own.

-Step 2) Compose and record a melody using an instrument of your choice, if not already done, on top of the rhythm you just created.
+Step 2) Compose and record a melody using an instrument of your choice, if not already done, on top of the rhythm you just created and recorded.
 When re-listening to it all, it should now re-inspire and emotionally captivate you to add in some more create so it feels more your own, and, you will probably start seeing more clearly how to complete your song.

 Step 3) Keep repeating 2) above with your remaining tracks of created melodies you record, including voices, bass and a full drum sound.